The scheme applies to eligible cases for which permission to appeal is sought and obtained via the Court of Appeal.

 The fee is payable in advance of the mediation, as soon as all parties have agreed the identity of the mediator and the date of the mediation, and should be paid to CEDR, who will issue a VAT invoice to each party for the sum due.

-Cancellation charges apply and can be found in the Court of Appeal Fee Policy document
+Cancellation charges apply, further information can be found in the Court of Appeal Mediation Scheme Guidelines.

 CEDR has developed a specialist mediator panel for this service.
-The panel consists of mediators from many different providers (not just CEDR) and is managed by CEDR's Director of Dispute Resolution Services Lauren McGuirl.
-Lauren ensures that the panel has sufficient numbers of accredited mediators with expertise that is relevant to the different types of claims that are referred for mediation.
-She also reports on the operation of the service to the Court of Appeal Mediation Working Group, chaired by a Lord Justice.
+The panel consists of mediators from many different providers (not just CEDR) and is managed by CEDR to ensure that the panel has sufficient numbers of accredited mediators with expertise that is relevant to the different types of claims that are referred for mediation.
+CEDR also reports on the operation of the service to the Court of Appeal Mediation Working Group, chaired by a Lord/Lady Justice.

 Find out more about the current members of the panel